himanshushrestha23/contact-book/README.md

 - Prevent duplicate contact names.
 - Prevent duplicate phone numbers.
 - Input validation for empty names and phone numbers.
+- Load saved contacts when the program starts.
+- Save contacts to a file when the program exits.

 ## Technologies Used
 - Python 3